 One of the most important things you can do when traveling with kids is to make a packing list.
 This will help you make sure you don’t forget anything important.
 Include items like clothes, diapers, wipes, sunscreen, hats, snacks, and toys.

 When you’re planning a trip abroad, it’s important to remember that your child will need a passport.
 Be sure to apply for one well in advance of your trip – it can take several weeks to process the application.
 When you’re ready to travel, be sure to bring your child’s passport with you.

 Keep it in a safe place where you can easily access it when you need it.
 You may want to consider bringing a copy of the birth certificate in case the age of your infant comes into question with airport security or a gate agent.
 We’ve never brought us but have heard that this has come in handy during air travel.

 When you’re traveling with kids, comfort is key.
 They’ll be doing a lot of walking, so be sure to pack comfortable clothes and shoes.
 Avoid anything that’s too tight or constricting.
 You’ll want them to be able to move around easily and not get too overheated.
 In general, natural fabrics like cotton are best.

 And if you’re going to be doing a lot of walking, it’s worth investing in some good-quality shoes for your kids.
 They don’t have to be expensive, but they should fit well and provide support.

 Here is our packing list for traveling with a toddler:

 - Travel stroller: If you are flying with a toddler, these are essential as your home stroller is likely way too bulky and won’t fit in the overhead bin.
 We purchased a travel stroller that folded up into the overhead compartment.
 This made it incredibly easy to pack for a long flight.

 - A toddler car seat: Bring this only if you are traveling to a destination that requires car seats for infants in taxis or shuttles.
-We brought this with to our trip to Alaska since it was required by law.
+We brought this with on our trip to Alaska since it was required by law.